 Crypto4A is a Canadian company advancing the way cybersecurity is delivered.
 Crypto4A’s high-assurance & quantum-ready platform significantly enhances the protection of Cloud, loT, Industrial IoT (IIoT), FinTech, government and military application deployments in today’s ever-changing environments.
-Our Security Processing Appliance (SPA) simplifies the management of security infrastructure with ease of configuration, simplified deployment, and trusted remote/patch management.
-At the heart of the SPA is, Crypto4A’s next generation hardware security module (NG-HSM) that delivers cryptographic agility that encapsulates sensitive information within the cryptographic boundary while ensuring quantum computing readiness.
+Our Universal Cyber Security Platform (UCSP) simplifies the management of security infrastructure with ease of configuration, simplified deployment, and trusted remote/patch management.
+At the heart of the UCSP is Crypto4A’s next generation hardware security module (NG-HSM) that delivers cryptographic agility which encapsulates sensitive information within the cryptographic boundary while ensuring quantum computing readiness.

 Crypto4A solutions include Entropy as a Service (EaaS) based on NIST’s emerging EaaS standard.
 This capability enables our partners access to an advanced means of deployment and support for quantum-ready key generation technologies optimized for IoT and mobile devices.

 Co-founder, President & CTO

 With more than 30 years in the security industry, Bruno Couillard, P.Eng., brings a wealth of knowledge and expertise in the field of technology and cyber security.
 He is best known for his leading role in the development of the Luna hardware security module (HSM) and as the co-founder and Chief Technology Officer (CTO) at Chrysalis-ITS (Gemalto).
 Bruno contributed in defining the PKCS#11 Standard, the API to cryptographic tokens.